(1) Motion. A debtor must file a motion to redeem personal property.

-(A) Any creditor claiming a lien upon the property to be redeemed;
+(A) Any creditor claiming a lien on or interest in the personal property to be redeemed;

 (3) Entry of Order.
-If an objection is not timely filed and served, the proposed form of order shall be lodged and served by movant with a certificate of service and of no objection.
-The certificate shall not be made until the expiration of 3 days after the last day for objection.
+If an objection is not timely filed and served, the movant may file a certifiate of service and of no objection and lodge an order granting the relief requested.

-(1) An objection shall be served and filed within 14 days of service of the notice of motion for order authorizing redemption of property.
+(1) An objection must be filed and served within fourteen (14) days of service of the notice and motion.

-(2) An objection shall be supported by specific facts and law.
-Legible copies of all appraisals or summaries thereof currently in the objector’s possession or control upon which the objector intends to rely shall be attached.
+(2) An objection must be supported by specific facts and applicable law.
+Legible copies of all appraisals or summaries relied on by the objector must be attached.

-(3) If a timely objection is filed and served, movant shall obtain a hearing date from the court and file a notice of hearing and serve the notice on the objecting party and file a certificate of service with the Court prior to the hearing.
+(3) If a timely objection is filed and served, debtor must obtain a hearing and file and serve a notice of hearing on the objecting party and file a certificate of service.

 |Back to Local Rules list||Previous • Next|